-On Assessed Block if your class mentor feels that you are ready and your university tutor agrees, you may be able to submit detailed weekly plans instead of individual lesson/activity plans.
+On Assessed Block 2/3 placements, if your class mentor feels that you are ready and your university tutor agrees, you may be able to submit detailed weekly plans instead of individual lesson/activity plans.
 However, for all observed lessons you must submit an individual lesson plan.
 Should this impact adversely in any way on the quality of teaching and the progress being made by children, you will be required to return to planning individual lessons.
+Refer to guidance in block 1 for more details.